 A provider giving you a service that you do not need based on your health condition

-Some examples of fraud, waste and abuse by a member are:
+Some examples of fraud, waste and abuse by a member could be:

-Going to multiple doctors for prescriptions for a drug already prescribed to you
+Getting items from the Medicaid program and reselling them.

-Someone using another person’s ID to get benefits
+Someone using another person’s ID to get benefits.

 [CCO Name] is committed to preventing fraud, waste, and abuse.
 We will follow all related laws, including the State’s False Claims Act and the Federal False Claims Act.